0xTemplar/Xeno/README.md

 ## Key Features and Benefits
 **Simple and Intuitive Interface**: Xeno offers an easy-to-use interface that eliminates the need for technical expertise, enabling individuals, communities, and DAOs to effortlessly create their own dTLDs.

 **Dynamic Tld Contract generation**: Users can easily create their own decentralized TLDs through a step-by-step process.
-Lexar Domains generates new TLD contracts based on parameters specified by the user.
+Xenop Domains generates new TLD contracts based on parameters specified by the user.

 **Enhanced Community Engagement**: Xeno fosters community involvement by enabling members to actively participate in the creation and governance of dTLDs, promoting inclusivity and collaboration.